scott-griffiths/bitstring/doc/quick_ref.rst

 ******************
 This section lists the bitstring module's classes together with all their methods and attributes.
 The next section goes into full detail with examples.

-ConstBitArray
+Bits
 -------------

-``ConstBitArray(object)``
+``Bits(object)``

-A ``ConstBitArray`` is the most basic class.
+A ``Bits`` is the most basic class.
 It is immutable, so once created its value cannot change.
 It is a base class for all the other classes in the `bitstring` module.

 Methods
 ^^^^^^^

- *   :meth:`~ConstBitArray.all` -- Check if all specified bits are set to 1 or 0.
+ *   :meth:`~Bits.all` -- Check if all specified bits are set to 1 or 0.
- *   :meth:`~ConstBitArray.any` -- Check if any of specified bits are set to 1 or 0.
+ *   :meth:`~Bits.any` -- Check if any of specified bits are set to 1 or 0.
- *   :meth:`~ConstBitArray.count` -- Count the number of bits set to 1 or 0.
+ *   :meth:`~Bits.count` -- Count the number of bits set to 1 or 0.
- *   :meth:`~ConstBitArray.cut` -- Create generator of constant sized chunks.
+ *   :meth:`~Bits.cut` -- Create generator of constant sized chunks.
- *   :meth:`~ConstBitArray.endswith` -- Return whether the bitstring ends with a sub-bitstring.
+ *   :meth:`~Bits.endswith` -- Return whether the bitstring ends with a sub-bitstring.
- *   :meth:`~ConstBitArray.find` -- Find a sub-bitstring in the current bitstring.
+ *   :meth:`~Bits.find` -- Find a sub-bitstring in the current bitstring.
- *   :meth:`~ConstBitArray.findall` -- Find all occurences of a sub-bitstring in the current bitstring.
+ *   :meth:`~Bits.findall` -- Find all occurences of a sub-bitstring in the current bitstring.
- *   :meth:`~ConstBitArray.join` -- Join bitstrings together using current bitstring.
+ *   :meth:`~Bits.join` -- Join bitstrings together using current bitstring.
- *   :meth:`~ConstBitArray.rfind` -- Seek backwards to find a sub-bitstring.
+ *   :meth:`~Bits.rfind` -- Seek backwards to find a sub-bitstring.
- *   :meth:`~ConstBitArray.split` -- Create generator of chunks split by a delimiter.
+ *   :meth:`~Bits.split` -- Create generator of chunks split by a delimiter.
- *   :meth:`~ConstBitArray.startswith` -- Return whether the bitstring starts with a sub-bitstring.
+ *   :meth:`~Bits.startswith` -- Return whether the bitstring starts with a sub-bitstring.
- *   :meth:`~ConstBitArray.tobytes` -- Return bitstring as bytes, padding if needed.
+ *   :meth:`~Bits.tobytes` -- Return bitstring as bytes, padding if needed.
- *   :meth:`~ConstBitArray.tofile` -- Write bitstring to file, padding if needed.
+ *   :meth:`~Bits.tofile` -- Write bitstring to file, padding if needed.
- *   :meth:`~ConstBitArray.unpack` -- Interpret bits using format string.
+ *   :meth:`~Bits.unpack` -- Interpret bits using format string.

 Special methods
 ^^^^^^^^^^^^^^^